-- (a) It is an offence to attempt to unlawfully release a dog from a Council pound, or to be in possession of a dog that has been unlawfully released from such a pound. - (b) Where a dog is claimed by its owner, the dog will not be released from the Pound until all fees and charges have been paid in full, and all other requirements in accordance with the Act are met.
-Note: Part-payments of impounding fees and charges will not be accepted. - (c) Prior to the release of the dog.
-The person claiming the dog-owner must satisfy an Animal Management Officer officer that he or she is they are the rightful owner of the dog, or has ve been duly authorised by the owner to act in that capacity. - (d) A dog is considered to have been claimed when all fees and charges have been paid and the dog has been collected by its owner or person authorised by the owner. - (de) Where a dog is successfully adopted released from the Pound to by a new owner, the new owner is not required to pay a standard release feestandard impounding fees and charges, but is required to pay the cost of registration and anthe adoption fee must be paid.
+- (a) It is an offence to attempt to unlawfully release a dog from a Council pound, or to be in possession of a dog that has been unlawfully released from such a pound. - (b) Where a dog is claimed by its owner, the dog will not be released from the Pound until all fees and charges have been paid, and all other requirements in accordance with the Act are met. - (c) The dog owner must satisfy an officer that he or she is the rightful owner of the dog, or has been duly authorised by the owner to act in that capacity. - (d) Where a dog is released from the Pound to a new owner, the new owner is not required to pay a standard release fee, but is required to pay the cost of registration and an adoption fee.
 The new owner must also agree to arrange and pay for the dog to be vaccinated and neutered.
-The requirement for neutering will not apply to a working dog.
-Note: Adoption fees wich include the applicable registration fees are subject to change through annual fees and charges review and will be set in accordance with Section 37 of the Act. - (ef) Council will not re-home any dog classified as Dangerous, or Menacing as a result of any observed or reported behaviour of the dog, or any dog considered by Council Animal Control staff to impose be a risk to public safety. - (g) Dogs which have been classified as menacing by breed, if assessed as suitable for rehoming, will be transferred to organisations with the necessary skills and experience to rehabilitate or prepare the dog for rehoming. - (fh) No impounded dogs will be released to an organisation for research purposes.
+The requirement for neutering will not apply to a working dog. - (e) Council will not re-home any dog classified as Dangerous or Menacing or any dog considered by Council Animal Control staff to impose a risk to public safety - (f) No impounded dog will be released to an organisation for research purposes.

-4.2.3.7 Enforcement Protocol
+4.2.3.7 Enforcement protocol

-- (a) Council Animal Control Management officers will use discretion when deciding on an enforcement response to an offence against the Act or Bylaws, and may consider the following: and issue verbal or written warnings in the first instance where a breach of the Act and/or Bylaw has occurred, providing that the incident does not involve: - i. injury or distress to a person or animal - ii. a health issue e.g. non removal of dog faeces. - iii. verbal abuse or intimidation by the person in possession of the dog - iv. a refusal to provide the details of the dog or the personal details of the person having possession of the dog. - (b) Where records disclose a verbal or written warning for the same offence has previously been issued to a dog owner, the offence may be dealt with by way of an infringement notice. - (c) In cases where a dog owner is found to be n infringement notice is served for "keeping an unregistered dog" not previously registered with the Council, the dog owner shall have the infringement penalty fee waived if will receive a 'Notice to Register' the dog concerned is registered within two weeks of the date of the infringement offence notice.
-Thise waiver shall not apply; - i. where any owner has failed to register a dog for the current year and the immediate past year, and - ii. where a person has been issued with an infringement notice for non-registrationnon-registration in the previous year. - (d) In the case of 4.2.3.7.(c) the registration fee payable will not be calculated on a pro-rate basis.
+- (a) Council Animal Control officers will use discretion and issue written warnings in the first instance where a breach of the Act and/or Bylaw has occurred, providing that the incident does not involve: - i. injury or distress to a person or animal - ii. a health issue e.g. non removal of dog faeces. - (b) Where records disclose a written warning for the same offence has previously been issued to a dog owner, the offence may be dealt with by way of an infringement notice. - (c) In cases where an infringement notice is served for "keeping an unregistered dog" the dog owner shall have the infringement penalty fee waived if the dog concerned is registered within two weeks of the date of the infringement offence notice.
+The waiver shall not apply; - i. where any owner has failed to register a dog for the current year and the immediate past year, and - ii. where a person has been issued with an infringement notice for non registration in the previous year.